Nishkarsh9/ticket/template.md

-# Tool A vs. Tool B Comparison
+# Tools comparison and recommendation template

 This document compares **Tool A** and **Tool B** to determine the best solution for our specific requirements.
 We aim to provide a clear and concise analysis to support the recommendation of **Tool A**.